 Apolipoprotein E has been investigated as a predictor of response to therapy by examining apo E alleles in the intervention arm(s) of lipid-lowering trials.
-Some data have suggested that patients with an apo e4 allele may respond better to diet-modification strategies.^{93,94,} Other studies have suggested that response to statin therapy may vary by APOE genotype and that the e2 allele indicates greater responsiveness to statins.^{93,95,}
+Some data have suggested that patients with an apo e4 allele may respond better to diet-modification strategies.^{104,105,} Other studies have suggested that response to statin therapy may vary by APOE genotype and that the e2 allele indicates greater responsiveness to statins.^{104,106,}

-Chiodini et al (2007) examined the differential response to statin therapy by APOE genotype in a reanalysis of data from the Gruppo Italiano per lo Studio della Sopravvivenza nell'Infarto-Prevenzione (GISSI-P) study.^{96,} The GISSI-P study was an RCT comparing pravastatin with placebo in 3304 Italian patients with previous MI.
+Chiodini et al (2007) examined the differential response to statin therapy by APOE genotype in a reanalysis of data from the Gruppo Italiano per lo Studio della Sopravvivenza nell'Infarto-Prevenzione (GISSI-P) study.^{107,} The GISSI-P study was an RCT comparing pravastatin with placebo in 3304 Italian patients with previous MI.
 Patients with the apo e4 allele treated with statins had a better treatment response as evidenced by lower overall mortality rates (1.85% vs. 5.28%, respectively; p=.023), while there was no difference in mortality rates for patients not treated with statins (2.81% vs. 3.67%, respectively; p=.21).
 This study corroborated results reported previously but did not provide evidence that changes in treatment should be made as a result of the APOE genotype.

 Other studies have evaluated APOE genetic status as a predictor of response to lipid-lowering therapy.
-Donnelly et al (2008) reported on 1383 patients treated with statins from the Genetics of Diabetes Audit and Research in Tayside, Scotland (Go-DARTS) database.^{97,} Researchers reported on final LDL levels and percentages of patients achieving target LDL by APOE genetic status.
-Low-density lipoprotein levels following treatment were lower for patients who were homozygous for apo e2 (0.6 mmol/L) than for patients homozygous for apo e4 (1.7 mmol/L; p<.001).
-All patients who were homozygous for apo e4 (p<.001).
+Donnelly et al (2008) reported on 1383 patients treated with statins from the Genetics of Diabetes Audit and Research in Tayside, Scotland (Go-DARTS) database.^{108,} Researchers reported on final LDL levels and percentages of patients achieving target LDL by APOE genetic status.
+LDL levels following treatment were lower for patients who were homozygous for apo e2 (0.6 mmol/L) than for patients homozygous for apo e4 (1.7 mmol/L; p<.001).
+All patients who were homozygous for apo e2 reached their target LDL level compared with 68% of patients homozygous for apo e4 (p<.001).

-Vossen et al (2008) evaluated response to diet and statin therapy by apo E status in 981 patients with CAD who were enrolled in a cardiac rehabilitation program.^{98,} They reported that patients with an apo e4 allele were more responsive to diet and statin therapy than were patients with an apo e2 allele.
+Vossen et al (2008) evaluated response to diet and statin therapy by apo E status in 981 patients with CAD who were enrolled in a cardiac rehabilitation program.^{109,} They reported that patients with an apo e4 allele were more responsive to diet and statin therapy than were patients with an apo e2 allele.
 The overall response to treatment was more dependent on baseline LDL levels than APOE genetic status, with 30% to 47% of the variation in response to treatment explained by baseline LDL, compared with only 1% of the variation explained by APOE status.